 For information, see the

-You can use the Cloud Platform Console, to check the status of you indexes.
+You can use the GCP Console, to check the status of your indexes.

 Deleting unused indexes